 Air France First & Business Class Lounge (CDG & JFK)

-Nowadays, Air France is the only major airline to offer complimentary spa treatments to both its first and business class passengers.
+Nowadays, Air France is the only major airline to offer complimentary spa treatments to both its first class and business class passengers.
 The airline has spas in both Paris and New York, and they’re available on a first come, first served basis:

-- The Air France Lounges at JFK and CDG have spas in partnership with Clarins, offering complimentary 20-minute face treatments to Air France business class passengers, as well as Flying Blue Platinum and Gold members; treatments include “jet lag relief,” “detox time,” and “eye-must”
+- The Air France Lounges at JFK and CDG have spas in partnership with Clarins, offering complimentary 20-minute face treatments to Air France business class passengers, as well as Flying Blue Platinum and Gold members; treatments include jet-lag relief, detox time, and eye-must

 - Air France first class (La Premiere) customers receive a complimentary 30-minute treatment, with more options available; this spa is in partnership with Sisley